By: Alex Rossitch

 At the same time, “Dr. Copper”, which has historically led economic slowdowns, is holding firm and remains up year over year.
 That suggests the underlying economy is more resilient than headlines imply, but time will tell if that holds.

 With roughly $10 trillion in Treasury debt, ~$3 trillion in corporate debt, and CRE maturities estimated as high as $1.8 trillion in 2026, there is real incentive to keep capital markets functioning, but policy alone can’t correct a cracking system.
+The one current unknown is what the endgame looks like for the wall of loans that have been extended and continue to be.

 Operating fundamentals matter more than ever, and timing decisions should be made with capital markets, not just property performance, in mind.
 The deals getting done, and more importantly, finding a competitive environment in the market, are the ones priced to today’s cost of capital.

-Writing this I am reminded of an old Keynes quote, “It’s better to be roughly right than precisely wrong”.
+Writing this I am reminded of an old saying, “It’s better to be roughly right than precisely wrong”.
 In today’s environment you have to focus on what you can control, and the uncertainty around the geopolitical climate poses a high level of near term risk.
 It’s easy to tell ourselves the market will be better in 6 months, but the reality is that as stewards of capital and assets, our job is to limit risk, and in this case hedge against uncertainty.

 Closings